1948 Irish general election

 The 1948 Irish general election to the 13th Dáil was held on Wednesday, 4 February following the dissolution of the 12th Dáil on 12 January 1948 by the President Seán T. O'Kelly on the request of Taoiseach Éamon de Valera.
-The general election took place in 40 constituencies throughout Ireland for 147 seats in Dáil Éireann, the house of representatives of the Oireachtas, with a revision of Dáil constituencies under the Electoral (Amendment) Act 1947, which had increased the number of seats by 9 since the previous election.
+The general election took place in 40 constituencies throughout Ireland for 147 seats in Dáil Éireann, the house of representatives of the Oireachtas.
+A revision of Dáil constituencies under the Electoral (Amendment) Act 1947 had increased the number of seats by 9 since the previous election.
 The election resulted in Fianna Fáil leaving government for the first time in 16 years and the formation of the first coalition government in Ireland.

 The constituency of Carlow–Kilkenny voted on 8 February after the death during the campaign of Fine Gael candidate Eamonn Coogan TD.
 Another Fine Gael deputy in the same constituency, James Hughes, had died shortly before the dissolution.

 The 13th Dáil met at Leinster House on 18 February to nominate the Taoiseach for appointment by the president and to approve the appointment of a new government of Ireland on the nomination of the Taoiseach.
-John A. Costello was appointed leading the First Inter-Party Government, a five-party minority coalition.
+John A. Costello was appointed leading the first inter-party government, a five-party minority coalition.

 This election was the last one before Ireland's withdrawal from the British Commonwealth and the declaration of the Republic of Ireland, which came into effect on 18 April 1949 under The Republic of Ireland Act 1948.

 Campaign

-The general election of 1948 was caused by a desire by the Taoiseach Éamon de Valera, to stop the rise of a new party, Clann na Poblachta.
+The general election of 1948 was called by the Taoiseach Éamon de Valera, in the hope of stopping the rise of a new party, Clann na Poblachta.
 In 1947 the rapid rise of Clann na Poblachta threatened the position of Fianna Fáil.
 The government of Éamon de Valera introduced the Electoral (Amendment) Act 1947 which increased the size of the Dáil from 138 to 147 and increased the number of three-seat constituencies from fifteen to twenty-two.
 The result was described by historian Tim Pat Coogan as "a blatant attempt at gerrymander which no Six County Unionist could have bettered."

-A number of other issues were raised on the campaign that the parties had not foreseen.
+Other issues were raised on the campaign that the parties had not foreseen.
 Fianna Fáil had enjoyed an uninterrupted sixteen years of dominance in government.
-Many people believed that the party had become stale and there was a strong desire for a fresh change.
+Many people believed that the party had become stale and there was a strong desire for change.
 Although World War II had ended three years earlier, rationing continued, and massive inflation plagued the economy.
-A prolonged teachers strike during the lifetime of the previous Dáil damaged the government due to its inability to settle the dispute.
+A prolonged teachers' strike during the lifetime of the previous Dáil damaged the government due to its inability to settle the dispute.
 Bad weather added to the woes of the farmers, and poor harvests resulted in anger at the ballot box.
-Allegations that Éamon de Valera and Seán Lemass were involved in bribery and corruption raised questions about certain public officials.
+Allegations that de Valera and Seán Lemass were involved in bribery and corruption raised questions about certain public officials.

 Despite these issues, Fianna Fáil still expected to retain power.
 This prospect seemed very likely; however, an unlikely coalition was soon to be formed.